slotThe/rq/README.md

 - Comparisons:

-  Essensially, everything that is not `false` or `null` is considered truthy.
+  Essentially, everything that is not `false` or `null` is considered truthy.

   ``` agda
   (=)  : JSON → JSON → JSON